Ruchita-0310/Nanopore_seq/server.md

 2. Extract the archive to the desired location.
 3. (Optional) Add the install location's <path>/bin subfolder to the system path, so executables can be called from any working folder.

-## Installing Dorado Basecall Server on macOS

-### Supported platforms:

-Operating system:
--   Intel Mac: 64-bit OSX 10.15 (Catalina) or higher (Note that Intel mac support is limited to CPU only basecalling).
--   Apple Silicon (Arm M1/M2) Mac: 64-bit OSX 12.0 (Monterey) or higher (CPU or GPU-accelerated basecalling).

-1. Download the .zip archive.
-This can be found on the [Software Downloads](https://community.nanoporetech.com/downloads) page in the Community.
-2. Extract the archive to a location of your choice.
-Note: You may require Administrator access depending on the location into which you unzip the archive.

 # Quick Start

 ## Running Dorado Basecall Server